-TRU was originally founded in 1970 as Cariboo College, evolving to a university-college in 1989, gaining degree granting authority in 1995, and then full university status in 2005.
+TRU springs from two distinctive institutions: Cariboo College (founded in 1970) and the Open Learning Institute (established in 1978).
+They evolved, respectively, into the University College of the Cariboo (1989) and the BC Open University (1988).
+In 1995, UCC became - like BCOU - an independent degree-granting institution.
+The merger of the two in 2005 created Thompson Rivers University, a complex institution with a regional, provincial, and international mandate that is unique among Canadian post-secondaries.
 Because of its size, structure, and evolution, TRU has been able to approach research in novel ways that are distinct from BC's and Canada's older and larger universities.
 TRU is a comprehensive university committed to facilitating student access to a university education that provides a range of opportunities for learners and faculty to reach and exceed their potential.
 These opportunities include the career benefits of an applied and comprehensive approach to academia, and the more traditional academic benefits afforded by a research university.
 There is a strong focus on undergraduate research, and graduate programs are established in key areas.
-Since 1989, research has been part of Thompson Rivers University's institutional mandate; and since becoming a university in 2005, the institutional environment to support researchers has grown steadily.
+Since 1989, research has been part of TRU's institutional mandate; and since becoming a university in 2005, the institutional environment to support researchers has grown steadily.

 Woven throughout TRU's integrated strategic planning is an awareness of the importance of place, relationships with community and, in particular, a mandate for awareness, appreciation, and cooperation with Indigenous communities.
-TRU maintains critical links to these communities, with its main campus in Kamloops, a secondary campus at Williams Lake, and a number of satellite campuses located in Indigenous communities throughout the BC Interior.
+TRU maintains critical links to these communities, with its main campus in Kamloops, a secondary campus at Williams Lake, and a number of satellite campuses located in communities throughout the BC Interior.
 These established relations with diverse Indigenous communities across the province make TRU a unique educational institution.
 The University has received national and provincial recognition and funding for its work on Indigenous undergraduate research training; the preservation and promotion of Indigenous language, culture and history; as well as for establishing leading protocols for the ownership and protection of cultural knowledge.
-Because of its size, structure, and evolution, TRU sees itself as uniquely situated to cultivate relationships that encourage community involvement and facilitate community-engaged research generally.
+Because of its size, structure, and evolution, TRU will take the principles of community engagement and develop national and international opportunities to allow our researchers to contribute to global research challenges.